 If you change your bank account details after submitting this application form, please contact our office and provide us with your new bank details.
 Please note that if you don’t tell us your bank details have changed, we cannot ensure you will receive your grant in time for Christmas.

 Declaration of Applicant and Appointed Guardian if applicable: I consent to payment of funds in accordance with payment instructions provided in the above Bank Details.
-I declare the information provided in this application is true and correct and I will use the grants for the intended purpose.
+I declare the information provided in this application is true and correct and I will use the grant for the intended purpose.
 I consent to disclose all details within this application form to the trustee of the Noske Estate.

 Date: _____/_____/_________